CTCycle/TKBEN-tokenizers-benchmarker/README.md

 The directory structure includes the following folders:

-- **database:** tokenizers benchmark results will be stored centrally within the main database *TOKENEXP_database.db*.
+- **database:** tokenizers benchmark results will be stored centrally within the main database *TokenBenchy_database.db*.
 Graphical evaluation outputs for the performed benchmarks will be saved separately in *database/evaluation*.
 Moreover, this folder contains the downloaded datasets that are used to test the tokenizers performance (open access datasets are saved in *datasets/open* while the custom dataset is saved into *datasets/custom*).
 Last but not least, the downloaded tokenizers are saved in *database/tokenizers* following the same organisation of the datasets folder.

 - **logs:** log files are saved here